 Ubisoft, one of the biggest game developers in the industry, developed ‘Commit Assistant’, an AI-powered tool specifically made for determining errors in the code.
 The French giant uses this tool heavily in their software development process, and thus reduces the overall production time.

 Commit Assistant helps find out incorrect code using the knowledge acquired from the earlier results.
-Other examples of AI assistance is intelligent auto-completion.
+Another example of AI assistance is intelligent auto-completion.
 This kind of intelligent programming assistance is ubiquitous in almost every IDEs.

 2. Bug fixing